SanTechIT/CS180PRJ4/README.md

 [reply 33]

 Reply to post 33:
+You are replying to an existing post in the discussion.
-What should be the content in the new reply post?
+What should be the content in your new reply post?

 Example input:
 [contents of post]